 1 handful raisins, chopped dates, sliced apricots, or a combination of all three

 3 heaping cups shredded leftover turkey — go for white & dark meat

 1 cup pine nuts, toasted

 you'll also need a tart pan with a removable base, and a pastry brush

-Prepare the filling: Heat tablespoon of butter in a saute pan, add the onions & garlic, and cook gently until the onions are translucent.
-Add the cinnamon sticks and allspice, allowing the flavor to impart.
+Heat a tablespoon of butter in a saute pan, add the onions & garlic, and cook gently until the onions are translucent.
+Add the cinnamon sticks and allspice, allowing the flavors to impart.
 Add the stock, and then the dried fruit.
 Next, stir in the shredded turkey meat.
-Season with a few turns of the pepper mill and plenty of salt (at least 1 teaspoon, since the only salt in the finished product comes from the filling.)
+Season with a few turns of the pepper mill and plenty of salt (at least 1 teaspoon, since the only salt in this dish comes from the filling.)

 When most of the stock has been absorbed or evaporated, remove the pan from the heat and stir in the pine nuts, and parsley.
 Add a pinch of salt and a few grinds of black pepper.
 Allow the filling to cool.

 Melt the remainder of the butter and keep handy.

 Unroll the phyllo dough, and cut, using the tart pan as a guide for how large a square of pastry to use.
 Wrap the remaining dough in plastic wrap and pop back in the freezer for another use.